The Park, Europe’s largest wine packaging company, increases on-site storage capacity with two Combi-SCs

 Even a company at the top of its game is not immune to certain external factors, of which there have been plenty in the last year or so.
 Recent problems with the supply chain and shipping also coincided with The Park enjoying a period of steady growth.
 This prompted the management to look at ways of increasing on-site storage for containers and ISO Tanks which are shipped mainly from Australia and New Zealand, but also from Chile, the USA and South Africa.

 Integral to the optimum use of available space are two Combi-SC straddle carrier models from the Irish manufacturer Combilift, well known for devising innovative solutions for handling loads of all shapes, weights and dimensions.
-Freight Manager Bob Prescott and his team started evaluating various options in mid-2020 and concluded that the multidirectional and telescopic capabilities of the Combi-SCs would enable containers to be stored much closer together as well as double stacked for maximum density.
+Freight Manager Bob Prescott and his team started evaluating various options in mid-2020 and concluded that the capabilities of the Combi-SCs would enable containers to be stored much closer together and double stacked for maximum density.

 “The container handling equipment we have used for years can only lift one load at a time and their manoeuvrability is very limited,” said Prescott, “whereas the three-wheel Combi-SC can turn on its axis and access much tighter spaces.”

 The own weight and axle loading of the Combi-SC models is much lighter than other types of heavy handling equipment such as reach trucks, enabling them to work on less than perfect ground conditions.
 Some concreting and general surface improvements were carried out in the yard, however, mainly to determine and mark out areas that could bear the weight of double-stacked containers.
 The potential for storing containers or ISO Tanks, each containing around 24,000 litres of wine, has now expanded from 166 bays to 250, representing a massive increase in capacity with no requirement to purchase or lease extra space.